When should my student begin to utilize Career Services at VCU?

 Does VCU Career Services help students find internships?

 Absolutely!
 We have a variety of resources to help research internship opportunities both nationally and in the Richmond Metro Region.
 Your student should access their Handshake account to begin searching for internships.
-A career adviser can help your student narrow down their search and show them how to make connections to land the best possible experience.
+A career advisor can help your student narrow down their search and show them how to make connections to land the best possible experience.

 What can my student do to enhance their chances of finding a job?